kamalnyc17/Word-Guess-Game/README.md

 2. User can attempt 15 times to come up with the correct spelling of the name that the computer has gussed.

 4. The script will update the spelling of the name in real time as the user types them.
+The script will also display every letter that the user has typed so far.

 5. If the user guesses the correct name, the script will play a music of applaud to indicate the user has won.